.

 Description

-Amyotrophic lateral sclerosis (ALS), often referred to as Lou Gehrig’s disease, is a progressive neurodegenerative disorder that affects nerve cells in the brain and spinal cord.
+Amyotrophic lateral sclerosis (ALS Diagnosis), often referred to as Lou Gehrig’s disease, is a progressive neurodegenerative disorder that affects nerve cells in the brain and spinal cord.
 This condition leads to the degeneration of motor neurons, which are responsible for controlling voluntary muscle movement.
 As ALS progresses, individuals may experience muscle weakness, stiffness, twitching, and eventually paralysis.

 There are several phenotypes or variations of ALS, including: